-Actuarial Cost Method Entry Age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 3.1 years (based on contribution rate calculated in 12/31/16 valuation) Asset Valuation Method 5-year smoothed market Inflation 3% Salary Increases Varies by age and service.
+Actuarial Cost Method Entry Age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 6.4 years (based on contribution rate calculated in 12/31/17 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.75% Salary Increases Varies by age and service.
 4.9% average over career including inflation.
 Investment Rate of Return 8.00%, net of investment expenses, including inflation Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.
-Mortality In the 2015 actuarial valuation, asumed life expectancies were adjusted as a result of adopting a new projection scale (110% of the MP-2014 Ultimate Scale) for 2014 and later.
-Previously Scale AA had been used.
-The base table is the RP-2000 table projected with Scale AA to 2014.
-Other information There were no changes in plan provisions.
+Mortality 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP- 2014 Healthy Annuitant Mortality Table for females, both projected with 110% of the MP- 2014 Ultimate scale after 2014.
+Changes in Assumptions and Methods Reflected in the Schedule of Employer Contributions 2015: New inflation, mortality and other assumptions were reflected 2017: New mortality assumptions were reflected.
+Changes in Plan Provisions Reflected in the Schedule of Employer Contributions 2015: No changes in plan provisions were reflected in the Schedule 2016: No changes in plan provisions were reflected in the Schedule 2017: New Annuity Purchase Rates were reflected for benefits earned after 2017.

-A full 10-year schedule will be displayed as it becomes available
+\ A full 10-year schedule will be displayed as it becomes available